 63xc.com is a cool website, even if it's defunct.
 It went dormant right around when everyone started riding fixed gear things, which I think is 2008.
 Even mountain bikers started riding fixed gears, and with the advent of the tomi cog, it's pretty easy to do with your existing singlespeed.
-Things have cooled off and cycling factions seem to be a little bit like dogmatic.
+Things have cooled off and cycling factions seem to be a little bit less dogmatic.

 I bought a tomi cog myself a few months ago for my Mono Cog.
 I haven't been riding it that much lately because I find myself liking to shift in the woods and the bottom bracket is in rough shape.
 So, I figured making it fixed would make me want to ride it more.